atom-dao/Learnweb3/Uploading-submissions.md

 </pre>
 - once you see the able to merge tick go ahead with the following
-- remane the commit to whatever bounty you have been doing for exmaple "updated filecoin bounty" and leave the comment blank and then click on create pull request
+- rename the commit to whatever bounty you have been doing for exmaple "updated filecoin bounty" and leave the comment blank and then click on create pull request
 <pre>